 About Allen Curreri

-Allen considers it a personal responsibility and a privilege to serve his community in every way he can.
+Besides his commitment to his important work, Allen considers it a personal responsibility and a privilege to serve his community in every way possible.
 Plus, Allen knows how to have fun getting his hands dirty for a good cause!
-As a family man himself, he is particularly drawn to the work of United Way, where he has been a loyal volunteer for over fifteen years, and counting.
+As a family man, he is particularly drawn to the work of United Way, where he has been a loyal volunteer for over fifteen years and counting.
 With United Way, Allen focuses on creating self-sustaining progress and strong communities.
 The mission?
 Filling the most vital gaps and providing for the most fundamental unmet needs: health, income, and education.

-A long-time running and marathon enthusiast, you can often find Allen on the paths and tracks around Atlanta training for his next challenge.
-Nothing is more satisfying than taking care of yourself while working for others, and Allen Curreri is a great believer in getting out on the streets and running for a good cause in fundraisers and charity marathons.
+A long-time running and marathon enthusiast, you can often find Allen on the paths and tracks around his home, training for his next challenge.
+Nothing is more satisfying than taking care of yourself while working for others.
+Allen Curreri believes in getting out on the streets and running for a good cause in fundraisers and charity marathons.

 In 2017, Allen Curreri’s presentation was selected for presentation at the 2017 Annual Conference by the Academy of Management (AOM) – his topic was Mindfulness, Information Technology Use, and Physicians’ Performance in Emergency Rooms.
 Allen also maintains professional membership with multiple organizations, including the Medical Affairs Professional Society, the Regulatory Affairs Professional Society, the Society of Clinical Research Associates, and the Clinical Research Society, as well as the American Medical Writers Association and the Association of Clinical Research Professionals.